Fundamentos de la jardinería

 Stock your shed with a selection of garden supplies and tools that help take the work out of gardening.
 To learn which tools are most important to have, use our handy guide below.
 Then, visit our Garden Tools page to stock up on items you may be missing.

-Every gardener should have a few pair of affordable nitrile-coated gloves.
-Nitrile offers excellent dexterity (you can even pick up seeds), and knit backs to keep hands cool, plus they're machine washable.
+Every gardener should have a few pair of nitrile-coated gloves.
+Nitrile offers excellent dexterity (you can even pick up seeds) and knit backs to keep hands cool—plus, they're machine washable.
 Nitriles aren't warm enough for cold-weather gardening, though, so you may also want to invest in a sturdy pair of lined waterproof work gloves.

 Sharp pruners are necessary for chores like clipping stems and harvesting vegetables.
 It's one tool you'll reach for again and again.
 In fact, many gardeners wear them on their belts to keep them close at hand.
 Invest in quality pruners that will last a lifetime.
 (A clue you're buying quality is that replacement parts are available.)

-You'll want a trowel to make digging small holes a cinch.
+A trowel makes digging small holes a cinch.
 Look for a handle that fits your hand comfortably, and a high quality construction that features seamless metal solidly joined to the handle.

 Premium Quality Soil